adamtaylor13/moneymover/README.md

   - Closes a modal (if open).
 It determines this based on a modal being open with a "close" or "cancel" button.
 - "Tab": Jumps between subnav menus (Hint: Use "+ Shift" to go backwards)

-Note: when using j/k navigation a blue bar appears to the left of the selected row.
+Note: when using j/k navigation a bar appears to the left of the selected row.
 This will currently cause a blank column to appear to the right of all other columns in the table.
 This does not affect functionality, but is a visual bug.
 This will likely need changes from Jen to support a small column to the left in all tables that the blue indicator can occupy.

 ### Pages with Calendars: